The San Francisco Conservation Corps motivates and connects youth with inspiring work, quality education, and a better future.

-In 1983, Mayor Dianne Feinstein and Honorable Justice J. Anthony Kline founded the San Francisco Conservation Corps, creating the first urban municipal youth corps in the nation.
+In 1983, then-Mayor Dianne Feinstein and Honorable Justice J. Anthony Kline founded the San Francisco Conservation Corps, creating the first urban municipal youth corps in the nation.

 In that first year, 24 young adults joined the Corps.
 They received basic job training and worked on projects to conserve and improve San Francisco’s environment.